mwmdev/neuma/README.md

 ### Image generation

-You can generate images by using the `i` followed by a prompt.
+You can generate images by using `i` followed by a prompt.

 Example: